TsuckermanDev/Carrot/README.md

 Introduction
 -------------

-Carrot is nuclear-powered server software for Minecraft: Pocket Edition.
+Carrot is server software for Minecraft: Pocket Edition.
 It has a few key advantages over other server software:

 * Written in Java, Carrot is faster and more stable.